FelixCarrierBNC/dummy-api/README.md

 > Cannot connect to the Docker daemon.
 Is the docker daemon running on this host?

- 3. Install git, then git clone
+ 3. Install git and do git clone

     ~~~~
     sudo yum install git